by-student-2017/CrySPY-1.4.3_utility/README.md

 ```
 gnuplot -persist plot1d.gpl
 ```
+- Gnuplot can also be used to create ternary and quaternary phase diagrams, but changing the axis angles is extremely tedious, so it is not provided here.
+(Readers with ample time might want to try making them, although researchers with such time are probably a rare breed these days.)

 ## Automatic generation of input files (EA-vc + CHGNet version)
 - Since creating an input file manually can be cumbersome, a Python script called make_input.py is provided for CHGNet (see ase_chgnet_auto_EA-vc).